-This liarah is implemented as follows:
+This Ijarah is implemented as follows: (See illustrative diagram No. (13))

-- 1. A described (forward) Ijarah contract is concluded between the bank, as lessor, and the customer, as lessee, whereby the bank undertakes to hand over to the customer the property or leased asset agreed upon according to certain specifications and the agreed upon term and amounts (on account) received during this period.
+- A described (forward) Ijarah contract is concluded between the bank, as lessor, and the customer, as lessee, whereby the bank undertakes to hand over to the customer the property or leased asset agreed upon according to certain specifications and the agreed upon term and amounts (on account) received during this period.
 The bank also agrees with a contractor to make the property or lease ready for use. - 2.
-An Ijarah contract with a promise to own is concluded after the property or asset agreed upon is made available and ready for use, and the bank becomes entitled to the actual rent. - At the end of the lease period, a sale or donation contract is concluded by the bank to transfer the title to the lessee.
+An Ijarah contract with a promise to own is concluded after the property or asset agreed upon is made available and ready for use, and the bank becomes entitled to the actual rent. - 3.
+At the end of the lease period, a sale or donation contract is concluded by the bank to transfer the title to the lessee.

-There are many reasons behind the success of Islamic banks in minimizing the losses during the global financial crisis, mainly compliance by Islamic banks with the principles of Islamic Shari'a which prohibit usury and do not rely on bank loans
+There are many reasons behind the success of Islamic banks in minimizing the losses during the global financial crisis, mainly wcompliance by Islamic banks with the principles of Islamic Sharia which prohibit usury and do not rely on bank loans.
+The Russian RBK Daily(newspaper)

-(The Russian RBK Daily) newspaper.